DavidHarper/waybackup/README.md

 This causes **waybackup** to scan the *source* and *reference* directories, comparing files, but it does not write anything to the *target* directory.

+## Telling waybackup to ignore sub-directories

+When **waybackup** begins processing each directory in the *source* directory tree, it looks for a file named **.waybackup.ignore** and reads its contents.
+Each line in this file, if it exists, specifies a sub-directory **of that directory** which should be ignored.
+For example, if **waybackup** is processing a directory named *projects/python3* and this directory contains a **.waybackup.ignore** file with the single line

+`tmp`

+then **waybackup** will skip the directory *projects/python3/tmp*

+## Using a MySQL database to record waybackup runs

+The script **waybackup-db.py** extends the basic operation of **waybackup.py** by logging the results of each backup run to a MySQL database.
+The database connection parameters must be specified via environment variables:

+- WAYBACKUP_HOST
+- WAYBACKUP_PORT
+- WAYBACKUP_DATABASE
+- WAYBACKUP_USERNAME
+- WAYBACKUP_PASSWORD
+- WAYBACKUP_DRIVER

+This script uses **SQLAlchemy** and **PyMySQL**, although other MySQL drivers should work, provided that they are compatible with **SQLAlchemy**.

+The database schema can be created using the SQL script named **waybackup-db.sql**.

+For convenience, a wrapper Bash script named **waybackup-wrapper.sh** can be used to automatically select the correct Python script to use, depending on whether the required environment variables are set.